open-telemetry/opentelemetry-collector-contrib/receiver/awscontainerinsightreceiver/README.md

 **add_full_pod_name_metric_label (optional)**

 The "FullPodName" attribute is the pod name including suffix.
 If false FullPodName label is not added.
 The default value is false

+**add_container_name_metric_label (optional)**

+The "ContainerName" attribute is the name of the container.
+If false ContainerName label is not added.
+The default value is false

 **cluster_name (optional)**